progdj/learnprogramming/README.md

   - Please note the ip address from `docker-machine env default`, you will need this in order to update your `host` file.
 - Leave the prompt open, you will need it after the following steps again.
 - Now we need to configure the filesystem shares.
-  - Open Virtual Box and locate the vm `default`.
   - Open the control panel for that vm.
   - Configure the shared folders, **for each used hard drive** from your host system:
     - Create a permanent mount named like following pattern **C** to **C:\\**, **D** to **D:\\**.